Affiliated to Bowls England, ECBA, ECWBA and PPABC

-In 2006 we welcomed ladies and now have over 30 lady members.
+In 2006 we welcomed ladies and now have many lady members.
 The strength of our lady members has allowed us to be one of the very first truly mixed clubs in the area.

 We are not split in to two sections.
 Following changes to our constitution and club rules we have one committee and both our club captain and club president alternate each year between a lady and a gentlemen.

 The responsibility of the Social and Welfare Committee is to raise funds and provide social activities throughout the year.
 To view our social calendar listing recent and future events please go to Special Events.